kuya32/taskmaster/README.md

   - Created Espresso tests for homepage button paths and back button functionality
   - Created Espresso tests for adding a new tasks to the recycler view on homepage
   - Created Espresso tests for adding a new username and have the new username viewable on the homepage
+- 10/26/2020
+  - Connected to DynamoDB using Amplify
+  - Homepage list is updated from DynamoBW
+  - Added tasks are now saved to DynamoDB instead of room